Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 \subsection{Constructive Heuristic}

 In this section, we present the heuristic used to construct initial solutions for our algorithms.

-This constructive heuristic takes a parameter~$\alpha$ that has a value in the range~$[0, 1]$ that indicates how greedy or random it will be.
-The closer to~$0$ the value of~$\alpha$ is, the more greedy the construction heuristic is, and the closer to~$1$, the more random.
-At each iteration, this subroutine selects a set~$C$ of candidates and calculates the cost of each in relation to the solution under construction~$S$.
+The constructive heuristic takes a parameter~$\alpha$ that has a value in the range~$[0, 1]$ that indicates how greedy or random it will be.
+The closer to~$0$ the value of~$\alpha$ is, the greedier the construction heuristic is, and the closer to~$1$, the more random it is.

+At each iteration, the subroutine selects a set~$C$ of candidates and calculates the cost of each in relation to the solution under construction~$S$.
 Candidate ads are those not in the solution under construction~$S$, which can be added to~$S$.
-From the list of candidates and the calculated costs, the algorithm creates a restricted list of candidates~$RC$, in which only the best candidates will be.
-That is, let~$max$ and~$min$ be the maximum and minimum cost of ads not scheduled yet and, given an~${\alpha \in [0,1]}$, the algorithm randomly chooses an ad~$A_j$ from the set of ads with cost in interval~\mbox{$[max-\alpha(max-min), max]$}.
+From the list of candidates and the calculated costs, the algorithm creates a restricted list of candidates~$RC$ with only the best candidates.
+That is, let~$max$ and~$min$ be the maximum and minimum cost of ads not scheduled yet and, given an~${\alpha \in [0,1]}$.
+The algorithm randomly chooses an ad~$A_j$ from the set of ads with cost in interval~\mbox{$[max-\alpha(max-min), max]$}.
 After creating the shortlist of candidates, an ad~$A_j$ of~$RC$ is chosen uniformly at random to be part of~$S$, and the procedure is repeated.
 The chosen ad~$A_j$ is added using first fit if possible, otherwise~$A_j$ is discarded.
 The algorithm ends when there are no more candidates, and the solution~$S$ is returned.
-We consider the cost of each ad~$A_i$ as~$s_iw_i$ in MAXSPACE and~$v_i/s_i$ in MAXSPACE-RDWV.
+We consider the cost of each ad~$A_i$ as~$s_i w_i$ in MAXSPACE and~$v_i/s_i$ in MAXSPACE-RDWV\@.
 Algorithm~\ref{alg:hc} presents the pseudocode of this constructive heuristic.

 \begin{scriptsize}

 \end{scriptsize}